Medinas & Mountains

 Highlights

-• Explore two incredible Medinas in Fez and Marrakech
+• Explore two incredible medinas, in Fez and Marrakech.

-• An amazing selection of immersive experiences
+• Enjoy an amazing selection of immersive experiences.

 Day 1-3 Fez Riad Fes